Week 2: Computer-aided design

 First I locked the board outline, the functional regions (hook pocket, fastener holes), and the mix of STEM + anime-adjacent ornament I could actually cut cleanly.
 Getting this right early saved me from splitting hairs on booleans while the vectors were still messy.

-I merged the ornamental outlines with the functional frame using boolean union so the outer profile was a single closed path the laser could follow without duplicate or orphan segments—easier to color by process (cut vs engrave) in the CAM side of LaserMaker.
+I merged the ornamental outlines with the functional frame using boolean union so the outer profile was a single closed path the laser could follow without duplicate or orphan segments, which made it easier to color by process (cut vs engrave) in the CAM side of LaserMaker.

 On top of the silhouette I layered the circuit-board texture, badge shapes, and the flatter graphic strokes that sell the “tech” story.
 I watched minimum feature size so skinny traces would engrave rather than vanish in soot, and kept pockets wide enough to sand later without erasing artwork.